aronnebrivio/a-lumen-blog/README.md

 # Blog backend
 [![LICENSE](https://img.shields.io/badge/license-MIT-gold.svg)](https://github.com/aronnebrivio/aronnebrivio.github.io/blob/master/LICENSE)

-> I'm currently porting this project from Gitlab.
-I used to automate the deploy with Gitlab CI using [Envoy](https://laravel.com/docs/8.x/envoy).
-I'll try to use the same approach with Github workflows and, once it will be up and running on a production endpoint, I'll try out new deploy technologies.

 [Lumen](https://lumen.laravel.com/) project providing an API to a blog environment, with Users, Posts and Comments.

 Documentation can be found [here](https://documenter.getpostman.com/view/4711074/SVmr11U3?version=latest).